UMR-CNRM/snowtools/doc/source/extra_documentation/these_ange/Masks.rst

     :alt: my-picture1

 I used the command line interface of the whitebox_tools software (see website to install) with the *-r=Geomorphons* option.
 This command take as input a DEM (need to be on the same grid as the simulation), the DEM zone must be larger than the zone of interest because we are using a search radius to detect the different landform feature.
-I chose a search radius of 2.5 km (100 pixel at 250m resolution).
+I chose a search radius of 2.5 km (100 pixel at 250m resolution so option *search=100*).
 The larger the search radius is, the less dependant to resolution the classification is.
-I also choose a flat threshold of 1 degree.
-Finally the output is presented for the 10 most common landforms as in [#f1]_.
+I also choose a flat threshold of 1 degree with option *threshold=1*.
+Finally the output is presented for the 10 most common landforms as in [#f1]_ with the option *forms*.

 Full command documentation : https://www.whiteboxgeo.com/manual/wbt_book/available_tools/geomorphometric_analysis.html#geomorphons